shivros/obsidian-linear-plugin/README.md

 ### Debug Mode

-The plugin includes comprehensive debug logging (prefixed with 🔄) in the developer console, helping you troubleshoot:
+The plugin includes a debug mode that can be enabled in settings.
+When enabled, it provides comprehensive logging (prefixed with 🔄) in the developer console, helping you troubleshoot:
+- Plugin initialization and settings changes
 - API requests and responses
-- Filter applications
+- Filter applications and option parsing
 - Due date calculations
 - Status matching
 - Team identification
+- Description rendering decisions

+To use debug mode:
+1. Open Obsidian Settings
+2. Go to Community Plugins > Linear
+3. Enable the "Debug Mode" toggle
+4. Open the developer console (Ctrl+Shift+I or Cmd+Option+I)
+5. Look for messages prefixed with 🔄

+Debug logs are only shown when debug mode is enabled, keeping your console clean during normal operation.

 ### Error Handling